 3. Helen, Georgia

-You might not expect to find a Bavarian village in the state of Georgia, but the alpine town of Helen defies expectations.
-Set amidst the Blue Ridge Mountains, Helen is a great place to enjoy both indoor and outdoor pursuits.
 Nearby parks boast beautiful waterfalls and hiking trails with some seriously breathtaking scenery.
 For some indoor action and to feel like a kid again, check out Charlemagne’s Kingdom Alpine Model Railroad or play a round of mini golf at one of several alpine-themed courses.

 There are many unique stores in Helen, so shopping is another great way to spend your time there.
-The Alpine Village Shoppes feature clothing, food, decor, and more, while several import shops offer special gifts from Germany and around the world.
+The Alpine Village Shoppes feature clothing, food, German decor, and more, while several import shops offer special gifts from Germany and around the world.

-Unsurprisingly, there are lots of places where you can enjoy hearty German cuisine, including the Hofbrauhaus Restaurant and The Old Bavaria Inn.
+Unsurprisingly, there are lots of places where you can enjoy hearty German cuisine at the foot of the Blue Ridge Mountains including the Hofbrauhaus Restaurant and The Old Bavaria Inn.
 And you can give your sweet tooth a special treat by making time for Hofer’s of Helen, an authentic Bavarian bakery.

 4. Hermann, Missouri